 One possibility that you can always try is renting a private bath at a nice onsen ryokan or hot spring area.
 It is still a little bit more like just taking a bath at home but at least you will have the look and feel and all the health and beauty benefits of a real onsen.
 Here you really don’t have to be worried about being in your birthday suit and you can see how it all works.
 The only downside is that it is a little bit expensive.

 When you are ready to go to a real onsen try to aim for a time when there are fewer guests.
-It depends a little bit on the place and what type of onsen it is but probably later in the morning, around lunchtime, and dinnertime it should be less crowded.
+It depends a little bit on the place and what type of onsen it is but probably later in the morning, around lunchtime, and during dinnertime, it should be less crowded.

 A few onsens offer cheaper entrance fees in the morning, in that case, it might be a bit more crowded by elderly people immediately after they have opened, so watch out for that.
 When you are staying at an onsen ryokan with fixed meal times I promise you that the onsen facilities will be more or less empty at that time.

 It is actually not uncommon to have a hot spring entirely for yourself.
 Even at famous hot spring towns like Kinosaki Onsen and Kurokawa Onsen I sometimes had the baths for myself, which was very, very nice!

 Yes!
 Just go and do it.
 Don’t worry about how you look or if other people might stare at you or whatever you are telling yourself.
 Onsens are such a nice experience and it would be more of a shame if you would miss that kind of experience just because you are worried about something you really don’t have to be worried about.

 So just go!
 Take the plunge and enjoy the hot spring!